NotABitcoinScam/DIVE_Animation_Repo_/README.md

   IDEAS:

-Person dives into water<br/>
+- Person dives into water<br/>
-Underwater robots<br/>
+- Underwater robots<br/>
-High dive jump
+- High dive jump<br/>
-As they hit the water, they are standing and then there is a controller and an ftc field.
+- As they hit the water, they are standing and then there is a controller and an ftc field.<br/>
-Zoom in of our robot with a zoom transition to the workshop with animated people diving into the ftc robot challenge Jump into the water
+- Zoom in of our robot with a zoom transition to the workshop with animated people diving into the ftc robot challenge<br/>
+- Jump into the water<br/>
-Comes onto the field
+- Comes onto the field<br/>
-Zoom into robot (we’re working on it)
+- Zoom into robot (we’re working on it)<br/>
-Come out of water
+- Come out of water<br/>
-FTC logo and team number and maybe LOAD logo
+- FTC logo and team number and maybe LOAD logo<br/>
-Robotic fish
+- Robotic fish<br/>
-Diver, swims around coral reef but all life is robotic Coral reef spells LOAD
+- Diver, swims around coral reef but all life is robotic<br/>
+- Coral reef spells LOAD<br/>
-Zoom out of water to see aerial view of reef that is shaped like the LOAD letters with robotic pelicans and stuff Air force song but changed to be about the ocean
+- Zoom out of water to see aerial view of reef that is shaped like the LOAD letters with robotic pelicans and stuff<br/>
+- Air force song but changed to be about the ocean<br/>
-Load robotics to the tune of baby shark
+- Load robotics to the tune of baby shark<br/>
-Everyone turns into robots like the pirates movie and falls into the water Dogs playing poker but they’re robots and underwater Robo shark chasing robo ship
+- Everyone turns into robots like the pirates movie and falls into the water<br/>
+- Dogs playing poker but they’re robots and underwater<br/>
+- Robo shark chasing robo ship<br/>
-Basketball with robotic aquatic life and the ball are the ftc samples The baskets are the sample trays are the field Shellsketball with robofish
+- Basketball with robotic aquatic life and the ball are the ftc samples<br/>
+- The baskets are the sample trays are the field<br/>
+- Shellsketball with robofish<br/>